danhalvorsen/WeatherSummary/WebApp/MyOrderingSystem/README.md

 - see sales (1)

-  - As an admin, I want to see the list of orders so that I can find out how many orders I've got
+  - As an admin, I want to see the list of orders so that I can find out how many orders I've got.
+(2d)
-  - As an admin, I want to click on each item of order and see its detail so that I can see more of details.
+  - As an admin, I want to click on each item of order and see its detail so that I can see more of details.(1d)

 - see orders completion (3)
 - see orders status (3)